anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 # History of Changes TBD RFC Editor: please delete {#app_history}

+From IETF draft 01 -> IETF draft 02:

+* Architecture: clarify registrar role including RA/LRA/enrollment proxy

+* CMP: add reference to CoAP Transport for CMPV2 and Constrained BRSKI

-From IETF draft 06 -> IETF draft 06:
+From IETF draft 05 -> IETF draft ae-01:

 * Renamed the repo and files from anima-brski-async-enroll to anima-brski-ae